sfeir-open-source/sfeir-school-terraform/steps/05-testing-strategies/README.md

 You can generate a new inspec profile named `default` for **inspec-gcp** tests using `bundle exec inspec init profile --platform gcp default`.

-* Update the `default/attributes.yml` to configure the gcp project id
+* Update the `default/inputs.yml` to configure the gcp project id
-* Run tests using `bundle exec inspec exec default -t gcp:// --input-file default/attributes.yml --show-progress --color`
+* Run tests using `bundle exec inspec exec default -t gcp:// --input-file default/inputs.yml --show-progress --color`

-Add a new control to check your DNS zone.
+Now we will verify our zone configuration.
+Take a look on [inspec-gcp resources](https://github.com/inspec/inspec-gcp/tree/main/docs/resources) and replace the default control with a new control to check your DNS zone.

 ### Kitchen and Inspec